F1 Track Stats: Japanese Grand Prix at Suzuka

 Red Flags and Safety Cars at Suzuka

-There have been ten races at Suzuka which have featured a Safety Car.
+There have been 12 races at Suzuka which have featured a Safety Car.
 The most Safety Car appearances in one race here is three, which occurred in 2014.

 Seven Japanese Grands Prix at Suzuka have been affected by rain.

-Three Suzuka races have been red-flagged.
-This happened in 1994, 2014 – when the Grand Prix was red-flagged twice – and 2022.
-All three races were red flagged in wet weather conditions.
+Four Suzuka races have been red-flagged.
+This happened in 1994, 2014 – when the Grand Prix was red-flagged twice – 2022 and 2024.
+While the first three in the list were red-flagged due to wet weather conditions, the 2024 Japanese Grand Prix was red-flagged due to a first lap crash.

 CHAMPIONSHIP GLORY

-The Constructors’ Championship has been decided at Suzuka on eight occasions, most recently in 2019 when Mercedes took their sixth successive title.
+The Constructors’ Championship has been decided at Suzuka on nine occasions, most recently in 2023 when Red Bull won the title for the sixth time.

-There has never been a year where the leading team in the Constructors’ Championship after the Japanese Grand Prix at Suzuka has failed to go on to win that year’s title.
+There has never been a year in which the leading team in the Constructors’ Championship after the Japanese Grand Prix at Suzuka has failed to go on to win that year’s title.

-The winner of the Japanese Grand Prix at Suzuka has gone on to win the title in the same season on 19 occasions, including in all but one of the past nine seasons in which the Japanese Grand Prix has been held.
+The winner of the Japanese Grand Prix at Suzuka has gone on to win the title in the same season on 20 occasions, including in all but one of the past ten seasons in which the Japanese Grand Prix has been held.
 The exception was Valtteri Bottas, in 2019.

 There have been five dead rubber races held at Suzuka.
 Both titles had already been decided before F1 visited Suzuka in 1992, 1993, 2001, 2002 and 2004.